o-fugi/regularity-semantic-change/README.md

-# Learning systematicity in semantic change
+# A computational analysis of systematicity in semantic change across languages

-Code and data for: Fugikawa et al. (2022), 'Learning systematicity in semantic change across languages', in proceedings for _Frontiers: The Evolution of Meaning: Challenges in Quantitative Lexical Typology_.
+This repository contains code and data for the following manuscript:

+Fugikawa, Hayman, Liu, Yu, Brochhagen, & Xu (in submission).
+A computational analysis of systematicity in semantic change across languages.

 ## Key Code
 * Direction_Prediction_Task.ipynb